xak2000/nomad/website/source/docs/job-specification/resources.html.md

   </tr>
 </table>

-The `resources` stanza describes the requirements a task needs to execute.
+The `resources` block describes the requirements a task needs to execute.
 Resource requirements include memory, network, CPU, and more.

 ```hcl